 Pregnant people with MS may experience a relapse after delivering their baby.
 About 20 to 40 percent of women may have a flare-up in the period just after giving birth.

 How to avoid: You may not be able to prevent a flare after childbirth, but you can take steps to reduce its severity and impact.
 In the immediate days after giving birth, let friends and family members help you with your new baby so that you can get rest and care for yourself.
 This will help your body recover more efficiently.

 Infections can cause MS flare-ups, and MS is also

 How to avoid: A healthy lifestyle is an important part of treatment for MS. Plus, it helps prevent other diseases and infections.
 Wash your hands during cold and flu season.
 Avoid people who are ill when you’re experiencing a flare.
 See your doctor if you think you’re getting sick.

-Vaccines are generally safe — and recommended — for people with MS. Certain vaccines that contain live pathogens, however, have the potential to exacerbate symptoms.
-If you’re experiencing a relapse or taking certain medications, your doctor may also recommend that you postpone vaccination.
+Vaccines are generally safe — and recommended — for people with MS. Certain vaccines that contain live pathogens can potentially exacerbate symptoms.
+If you’re experiencing a relapse or taking certain medications, your doctor may also recommend you postpone vaccination.

 How to avoid: Talk with your neurologist about any vaccine you’re considering.
 Some vaccines, like the flu vaccine, may help you prevent a future flare-up.
 Your doctor can help you determine which are safest for you.